nickrsan/icefish_backend/README.md

 Requires an environment variable to be set, named *SEABIRD_CTD_PORT* that indicates which COM port the CTD is connected on (eg COM6).

-(Maybe) Need to set up and install Erlang and RabbitMQ server and configure ports.
-As of 10/23/2017 not required, but might be.

 #### Running CTD Monitoring
 To run the script to monitor for CTD data, after setup is complete, simply run
 ```python